There are two types of meals that save your time and your budget.

 *Freeze it!!!
 Make a wash pot, freeze several servings, and then pull it out all winter long.
 Time saver!

 *It’s a meal in itself, no sides needed.
+It is improved with toppings, added below in the recipe listing.

-Friends, if you haven’t tried taco soup, you are missing out!
+If you haven’t tried taco soup, you are missing out!

 Some people call it 5 can taco soup, 8 can taco soup or chili taco soup and you’ll find some variations, but they are all simple and easy.
 It’s our family’s go-to recipe!